 Rural Development Finance Corporation (RDFC) Grant Program Specifications

-3. RDFC grants are available to community-based businesses or facilities such as an ambulance service, a fire department, a community center or recreation center.
+- RDFC grants are available to community-based businesses or facilities such as ambulance services, fire departments, community centers or recreation centers.
 Community-based projects through service clubs and youth or school programs are also eligible.

-– Applicant does not need to be formally organized as a non-profit, however, for-profit entities do not qualify for RDFC grants.
+- The applicant does not need to be formally organized as a non-profit, however, for-profit entities do not qualify for RDFC grants.

 - Grant must be for a project, not for operating or ongoing expenses.